 If you choose to register for the Directors Referral Program, we may pass your contact details and other relevant personal information to third parties to enable those third parties to consider you for positions on boards of directors or other similar opportunities.

 Latham is an international firm operating on a global basis.
 Like most international businesses, Latham has centralised certain aspects of its client administration and records management in the United States, the UK, Belgium, Singapore and Hong Kong.
 In addition, where client projects span more than one jurisdiction, information will need to be accessed by all those within the firm who are working on the matter.
-As a result, your personal information may be transferred outside the country of origin (which includes transfers outside the European Economic Area) and may be accessed across the firm on a global basis.
+As a result, your personal information may be transferred outside the country of origin (which includes transfers outside the European Economic Area ("EEA") and the UK and may be accessed across the firm on a global basis.

 Latham takes all necessary security and legal precautions to ensure the safety and integrity of personal information that is transferred within the firm.
-The firm has implemented Binding Corporate Rules (“BCRs”) which allow for global transfers within the firm of personal information originating in the EEA in accordance with applicable European Privacy Laws.
+The firm has implemented Binding Corporate Rules (“BCRs”) which allow for global transfers within the firm of personal information originating in the EEA and the UK in accordance with applicable European and UK privacy laws.
 The BCRs require all Latham entities and offices worldwide to use the same standards of protection for personal information.
 Your personal information will therefore be given the same level of protection regardless of its location within the firm.

 You can access the firm’s Binding Corporate Rules here.